WICG/resize-observer/explainer.md

 Changes in any of these should trigger a resize notification.

-Edge case: If a property is changed, and then gets changed back to original value before notification is triggered, the notification should still get triggered.
+Edge case: If a property is changed, and then gets changed back to original value before notification is triggered, the notification might still get triggered.
 This avoids the complexity of keeping track of the original state.

 #### What information do notifications contain?

-offsetSize, borderSize, and paddingSize.
+The element, and isAnimationFlag???.

 #### Inline elements